 Rhodes China ForumThe RHODES CHINA FORUM is a fully inclusive organisation dedicated to learning about China.
 We believe that as the world's most populous state and second largest economy, China is an exciting and critical topic – geopolitically, economically, and culturally – for any international leader, particularly in the 21st Century.
 We have conducted academic and cultural exchanges to China, hosted debates on contemporary issues, held speeches by China experts, hosted Chinese delegations, discussed its deep history and literature, and highlighted Scholars' research and experience.
 We are building a network of Scholars engaged with China, and connecting with academic, business, social, and political groups in China.Convenors: Ni Xu, Xilin Jiang, Yuxuan ChenContact: email@example.com

 Rhodes Christian Fellowship Group

-The members of Rhodes Christian Fellowship (RCF) meet regularly to encourage each other on our walks with God, whether we have been Christians for a long time, are just beginning or are simply interested in the faith.
+Rhodes Christian Fellowship (RCF) aims to encourage one another on our walks with God, whether we have been Christians for a long time, are just beginning, or are simply interested in the faith.
 RCF is not limited to Rhodes Scholars; we warmly welcome any Oxford post-graduate students as well as their partners.
-During term time, we gather together each week to pray and study a passage of the Bible.
-We also have regular social events such as potlucks, movie evenings and board game nights.
-The members of RCF come from many different Christian traditions; we deeply value the different perspectives scholars bring and enjoy learning from each other.
+During our term-time meetups, we typically discuss a passage of the Bible and pray with one another.
+We also have socials such as potlucks, movie evenings, and board game nights.
+RCF members come from many different Christian traditions; we deeply value the different perspectives scholars bring and enjoy learning from one other.